12mre1/12mre1.github.io/_posts/2020-11-15-An-Intro-to-OLS-Regression.md

 ### Other Extensions

+The reason OLS is considered 'Ordinary' is because there are several extensions to the basic model above, that can greatly improve the ability of regression to predict.
+The list I show is not exhaustive, but these are considered key extensions.
+I may write separate posts on one or more of them at a later date.

-- Weighted Least Squares
+1. Weighted Least Squares
-- Generalized Least Squares
+2. Generalized Least Squares
-- Non-linear Least Squares
+3. Non-linear Least Squares
-- Regularized Regression
+4. Regularized Regression

 ### Further Reading